Primero de Marzo: Demographics

 According to the 2002 National Paraguayan census, Primero de Marzo had a population of 6,019 inhabitants.
 Some of the larger outlying rural campos include General Diaz, Sargento Cabellero, San Isidro, and Mariscal Estigarribia.
 Running water and electricity is available to the urban inhabitants, but only some of the rural campos.
-There are a very few landlines for telephone service in the area.
-The most reliable being at the Municipality and the Cooperative, Niño Jesus Ltd. Currently, there is limited internet or cellular phone service in the area due to the geography and poor public infrastructure.
+There are very few landlines for telephone service in the area.
+The most reliable lines are at the Municipality and the Cooperative, Niño Jesus Ltd. Currently, there is limited internet or cellular phone service in the area due to the geography and poor public infrastructure.